amspsingh04/amspsingh04/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on integrating App Dev with ML, and on ML for Edge
+- 🔭 I’m currently working on integrating App Dev with ML, and on ML for Edge and TFLite

 - 🌱 I’m currently learning App Dev using Flutter